Asthma medication plays a key role in how well you control your condition. There are two main types of treatment, each geared toward a specific goal.

-These asthma drugs can be administered in different ways.
-Successful treatment should allow you to live an active and normal life.
-If your asthma symptoms are not controlled, you should contact your doctor for advice and look at a different asthma medication that may work better for you.
+The right medication should allow you to live an active and normal life.
+If your asthma symptoms aren’t controlled, ask your doctor to help you find a different treatment that works better.

 One of the best ways to find relief from asthma symptoms is to get involved in your care.
 A good understanding of your disease can ease the fear, the feeling of not knowing what's coming, and the anxiety around not being able to breathe freely.
 You have options besides medication to help you control and manage your asthma, too.